 - Challenge test CIS, CSE or CIT 0,5 day

 The certification term for all IPC programs are 2 years.
 The certification term begins on the date a candidate successfully completes all the program’s minimum certification requirements.

 Certifications only reflect the expiration month and year.
 Certifications expire the last day of the expiration month, regardless of the day of the month the certification was granted.

 All certification renewals may only occur within six calendar months prior to the expiration of an existing certification.
 When a Certificant renews their certification within 6 months of the certification expiration date, the renewed certification will be valid for an additional 2 years from the expiration date of their currently held certification.

-  If you would like to recertify there are two routes available for you:
+If you would like to recertify there are three routes available for you:

 - Recertification course

 In addition, it is also recommended for many students to follow a certification course again after a recertification course and to alternate this every time.

 What certification level do you want to achieve working in the electronics industry?
 IPC currently provides three levels of certification to the IPC Standards for individuals working in the electronics industry.
 Depending on your experience within the industry, you can become certified as a Certified Standards Expert (CSE), a Certified IPC Trainer (CIT), or as a Certified IPC Specialist (CIS).